 John 16:12–15

 Jesus had taught many things verbally to these disciples while with them.
-But He was going to teach them more, just not directly.
+He was going to teach them more, just not directly.
 A few weeks later, it all came true.
-Jesus sent the rest of His teachings in His name to the apostles through the Holy Spirit.
-The apostles then began sharing that message with the entire world.
-They were inspired by the Holy Spirit to teach all nations all things Jesus had commanded, just as Jesus instructed them (see Matthew 28:18–20).
-When they spoke by the Holy Spirit, they were speaking the message from Jesus, which He said He would say to them through the Holy Spirit.
+Jesus sent the Holy Spirit, Who led the apostles into all the truth.
+In Acts 2, the apostles began sharing Jesus’ message with the entire world, just as they were instructed to do (see Matthew 28:18–20).
+When they spoke by the Holy Spirit, they were speaking the message from Jesus, which He promised He would say to them through the Holy Spirit.

 So, if we are coloring all of Jesus’ words in the New Testament red, we might as well color the entire thing.
 Why?
 As the apostle Paul wrote: